TeamK-BucknerCraneSelector/crane-selector/README.md

-# crane-selector
+# Team K Buckner Crane Selector Project

-Crane Selector Tool for Buckner Heavylift Cranes
+Repo for our COMP523 project for our client, Buckner Heavylift Cranes